-Other charges.
-Other charges decreased \$1.1 million due to a significant reduction in non-recurring charges including ResortSuite acquisition costs during fiscal 2023 compared to fiscal 2022.
+Other charges, net.
+Other charges, net decreased \$1.1 million due to a significant reduction in non-recurring charges including ResortSuite acquisition costs during fiscal 2023 compared to fiscal 2022.

 Legal settlements.
-Legal settlements decreased \$0.6 million during fiscal 2023 compared to fiscal 2022 due to an decrease in settlements of employment and other business-related matters.
+Legal settlements decreased \$0.6 million during fiscal 2023 compared to fiscal 2022 due to a decrease in settlements of employment and other business-related matters.